-The CWA requires that technology-based effluent limitations be established based on several level of controls:
+The CWA requires that technology-based effluent limitations be established based on several levels of controls:

-- a.
-Best practicable treatment control technology (BPT) represents the average of the best existing performance by well-operated facilities within an industrial category or subcategory.
-BPT standards apply to toxic, conventional, and non-conventional pollutants. - b.
-Best available technology economically achievable (BAT) represents the best existing performance of treatment technologies that are economically achievable within an industrial point source category.
-BAT standards apply to toxic and non-conventional pollutants. - c.
-Best conventional pollutant control technology (BCT) represents the control from existing industrial point sources of conventional pollutants including biochemical oxygen demand (BOD), TSS, fecal coliform, pH, and oil and grease.
+a.
+Best Practicable Treatment Control Technology (BPT) represents the average of the best performance by plants within an industrial category or subcategory.
+BPT standards apply to toxic, conventional, and nonconventional pollutants.

+- b.
+Best Available Technology Economically Achievable (BAT) represents the best existing performance of treatment technologies that are economically achievable within an industrial point source category.
+BAT standards apply to toxic and nonconventional pollutants. - c.
+Best Conventional Pollutant Control Technology (BCT) represents the control from existing industrial point sources of conventional pollutants including biochemical oxygen demand (BOD), TSS, fecal coliform, pH, and oil and grease.
 The BCT standard is established after considering a two-part reasonableness test in accordance with the methodology developed by U.S. EPA, as published in a Federal Register notice on July 9, 1986 (51 FR 24974).
 The first test compares the relationship between the costs of attaining a reduction in effluent discharge and the resulting benefits.
 The second test examines the cost and level of reduction of pollutants from the discharge from publicly owned treatment works to the cost and level of reduction of such pollutants from a class or category of industrial sources.
-Effluent limitations must be reasonable under both tests.

-d.
-New source performance standards (NSPS) represent the best available demonstrated control technology standards.
+Effluent limitations must be reasonable under both tests. - d.
+New Source Performance Standards (NSPS) represent the best available demonstrated control technology standards.
 The intent of NSPS guidelines is to set limitations that represent state-of-the-art treatment technology for new sources.